Follow Me Home (song): Development and composition

 "Follow Me Home" was written by the Sugababes—Keisha Buchanan, Mutya Buena, and Heidi Range—in collaboration with Jonathan Lipsey, Karen Poole, and Jeremy Shaw, for the group's fourth studio album, Taller in More Ways (2005).
 Lipsey developed the idea of a close person as the song's inspiration.
 Buena wrote the first verse based upon her daughter Tahlia, who was born in March 2005.
 While writing the verse, she pondered questions such as 'What would you say to her if she was ever in trouble?', and 'How would you say, I'll always be there for you?'.
 Buena wanted people to interpret the verse in different ways, and stated that the lyrics came naturally.
 Buchanan drew inspiration from her close friend when she wrote the other verse.
 Lipsey produced the song under his production name Jony Rockstar.
 "Follow Me Home" was mixed and engineered at Metropolis Studios by Tom Elmhirst and Richard Wilkinson, respectively.

 "Follow Me Home" is an electropop and R&B ballad.
-Stuart Heritage of the website HecklerSpray described it as an "R&B-tinged ballad".
+Stuart Heritage described it as an "R&B-tinged ballad".
 Instrumentation consists of keyboards, a guitar, beats and bass, which were provided by Shaw, Rockstar and Cameron McVey.
 According to Alex Roginski of Sydney Morning Herald, the song is "fleshed out with the string grandeur" of Welsh producers Hybrid, and channels European electropop music.
 The main concept of "Follow Me Home" is romance, and the song's lyrical content is about protecting your loved one.
 During the chorus, the Sugababes sing: "I won't walk away / I'll stand by your side / I'm here for you / For the rest of our lives".